-In its 2004 and 2005 work plans, NADRAC continued to pursue the development of high quality, economic and efficient ways of resolving disputes without the need for a judicial decision.
-NADRAC completed a series of important projects during the year.
-Highlights of NADRAC's work during the 2004-2005 financial year include:
+During the 2005-2006 financial year, NADRAC continued to pursue the development of high quality, economic and efficient ways of resolving disputes without the need for a judicial decision.
+NADRAC completed a series of projects during the year.
+Highlights include: